-Types and latest generation driver cards (G2V2)
+Types and latest generation of driver cards (G2V2)

 Are you familiar with the different types of digital tachograph cards?